Glazed Salmon 20-Minute Dinner Recipe

 Salmon has zero carbs, plus it’s a protein powerhouse!
 In fact, just 4 ounces provide almost 22 grams of protein.
-This tasty fish also contains a significant amount of omega 3 fatty acids!
-Omega-3s are highly beneficial for your heart, your skin, and your eyes!
+This tasty fish also contains a significant amount of omega-3 fatty acids!
+Omega-3s are highly beneficial for your heart, skin, and eyes!

 Garlic Honey And Soy Sauce Are All You Need For A Glorious Glaze